jeeliz/jeelizFaceFilter/README.md

 ## License
 [Apache 2.0](http://www.apache.org/licenses/LICENSE-2.0.html).
 This application is free for both commercial and non-commercial use.

-We appreciate attribution by including the [Jeeliz logo](https://jeeliz.com/wp-content/uploads/2018/01/LOGO_JEELIZ_BLUE.png) and link to the [Jeeliz website](https://jeeliz.com) in your application.
+We appreciate attribution by including the [Jeeliz logo](https://jeeliz.com/wp-content/uploads/2018/01/LOGO_JEELIZ_BLUE.png) and a link to the [Jeeliz website](https://jeeliz.com) in your application or desktop website.
+Of course we do not expect a large link to Jeeliz over your face filter, but if you can put the link in the credits/about/help/footer section it would be great.

 ## See also